Universal Music Group Not Interfering With Drake & Kendrick Lamar Beef Despite Rumors

 Despite the fake discord screenshot floating around, Universal Music Group is not interfering in the Drake and Kendrick Lamar feud.

-Rap beef is the talk of pop culture at the moment with Drake and Kendrick Lamar finally stepping into the ring to face one another.
-At this moment in time, it seems Kendrick Lamar could be crowned the victor but you never know.
-Nothing solves issues in an artist’s career like a hit record and Drake is more than capable but the pressure is enormous.
+Rap beef is the talk of pop culture at the moment, with Drake and Kendrick Lamar finally stepping into the ring to face one another.
+It currently seems like Kendrick Lamar could be crowned the victor, but you never know; nothing solves issues in an artist’s career like a hit record.
+Drake is more than capable of coming out with a retaliatory hit, but the pressure is enormous.

-Drake is down bad to the point people are creating fake narratives and screenshots alleging UMG could step in.

-According to TMZ, UMG is hands-off in the beef despite internet rumors alleging they want the beef to end.
+Things are looking so rough for Drake that screenshots have surfaced alleging that UMG could step in to settle the war between the artists and raise a white flag on Drizzy’s behalf.

 -